devonjkohler/Causal_Inference_Project/README.md

 In this project we use the probabilistic programming Omega, implemented in Julia Once program is implemented, could scale it to any system that is described by a set of stochastic (or ordinary) differential equations

-Implement causal modeling on dynamic systems using the probabilistic programming language Omega, allowing us to do inference and counterfactuals.
-We will do this by taking a set of ODEs/SDEs and simulating data using the Gillespie algorithm.
-To start we will implement the Lotka-Volterra predator-prey model.
-Ideally the function will be extended to intake any SBML and run simulations on the model.
-We need to implement Gillespie in a way that we can make interventions at any time during the simulation.
-Once Gillespie is implemented we can make inferences and counterfactuals on the individual simulations.
-We want to look into both inferring rates and species abundances.
-Omega allows us to move away from DAGs and model more complex systems with complexities such as cycles and time periods.

-Additionally, as a long shot goal, we would like to make comparisons between using probabilistic programming and Omega to using an SCM or other non-causal modeling methods.
-We would like to explore the exact benefits of using probabilistic programming.

 ## Deliverables

 1. Implementation of Gillespie in Julia